Mission Crit’s race for the community

 Cortes is a part of a new cohort of riders creating space for WTFNB and BIPOC riders in the Bay Area.
 “With one Instagram post, eight riders registered,” says Cortes.
 “It shows how easy it is to make space for this.”
 Cortes has a background in visual culture and is an event and marketing specialist for community spaces in San Jose, California.

 A seasoned gravel racer Cortes only took up fixed-gear riding in 2020.
 They shared three proven strategies with Grady over email that would help attract more ridership.
 First: create visibility with digital content from the perspective of those riders.
 Second: develop structures for the community to crowdfund for sponsored registrations, like hosting an alley cat race—essentially a bicycle scavenger hunt—which raises money and fosters community.
 Cost of entry is a common barrier for BIPOC and WTFNB riders.
-A local cannabis company sponsored Cortes this year, but they’ve had to reach out to race organizers for help when they couldn’t afford registration fees of other races.
+A local cannabis company sponsored Cortes this year, but they’ve had to reach out to race organizers for help when they couldn’t afford registration fees for other races—Grady sponsored Cortes in a recent race that he produced.
 Thirdly: “create gathering spaces for WTFNB riders to exist by hosting group rides and workshops."

 Many of these principles, Cortes gleaned from going on group rides hosted by the Radical Adventure Riders (RAR).
 This group prioritizes gender inclusion and racial equity in cycling and the outdoors.
-Last year, Cortes participated in the SBT GVL, a gravel race in Colorado, which partnered with Ride for Racial Justice and sponsored a cohort of 25-30 BIPOC riders from across the nation.
+Last year, Cortes participated in the SBT GVL, an annual gravel race in Colorado, which partnered with Ride for Racial Justice and sponsored 25-30 BIPOC riders to participate from across the nation.
 In a sea of 3,000 riders, “to have a cohort of riders who are down to talk to you, look like you and come from backgrounds like you felt so validating,” says Cortes.
 They recently helped launch a local chapter of RAR in the Bay Area.

 For Pride month last year, Mari organized an alley cat race.
 Each checkpoint was related to queer history and queer landmarks in San Francisco.
 From a simple Instagram campaign, over 60 riders participated in 2021 and almost 100 riders joined this year.
-These events raised $4,000 from registrations, which Mari donated to Transgender District, a local nonprofit.
+Both races collectively raised $4,000 from registrations, which Mari donated to Transgender District, a local nonprofit.
 Next year she’d like to partner with the organization instead of solely donating to it.

 “There were so many people who had never done an alley cat and didn't even know what it was, but they saw [the poster] on Instagram and thought, well, I'm queer and I ride a bike, this looks cool.”
 For Mari, it was also “an indicator that people are seeing this and felt welcomed enough to come.”
 Mari will race in Mission Crit and is a newly sponsored rider for Eclipse Racing, an amateur team that promotes WTF ridership.